 - 11. To update the Traffic Statistics section, click the Refresh button. - 12.
 To display more information about the data traffic on your router and to change the poll interval, click the Traffic Status button.

 Custom Static Routes

-Typically, you do not need to add static routes unless you have multiple routers or multiple IP subnets on your network.
+Typically, you do not need to add static routes unless your network includes multiple routers or multiple IP subnets.

 As an example of when a static route is needed, consider the following case: